longquanzheng/cadence-aws/README.md

 ## Prerequisite
 * Python 2.7 (not tested in other versions)
 * Boto3 for python: https://github.com/boto/boto3
+* Install AWSCLI if you don't have it: http://docs.aws.amazon.com/cli/latest/userguide/awscli-install-bundle.html
-* AWS credential: http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html  .
-Make sure you have credentials for default: run "aws configure" to check.
+* Set default AWS credential and region.
+Run "aws configure" to set them.
+See http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html
 * Prepare a private key for access EC2 instances.
 Usually it is from AWS EC2 keypair: http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html .
 Save it to ~/ec2.pem (otherwise need to specify location in operate-instances.py)
 * Prepare at least one subnet(please save the subnet id) for creating EC2 instances.
 Make sure your subnet doesn't have special rules to block traffic.
 * Prepare a security group(please save the security group id) for creating EC2 Instaces.
 Make sure the security group allow ssh from outside and any TCP traffic inside.